vsmid/servicescript/README.md

 ]
 ```

+## Open service for business
+ServiceScript provides method `ServiceScript#expose(int port, Method... methods)` which you must call in order to expose all implemented Methods.
+This should be done at the end of your script as a last step.
+If you omit `port` parameter ServiceScript will assign one automatically using random number generator.

 ## Exception handling during exchange
 You can use classic try/catch to add customized exception handling.
 If you do not provide any ServiceScript will report all unhandled exceptions by responding with `http status 500` and by setting `Reason` http header with exception message.